Policies and Procedures

 Emergency Closure Policy

 In exceptional circumstances the nursery may be forced to close.
 In ANY event of closure for any reasonable cause the nursery will not be liable to refund parents for loss of sessions.
-The Managers decision is final and closure will only be made if absolutely necessary.

-In the event of heavy snow, the managers will decide if in their opinion it is unsafe to remain open or indeed to open the nursery for business.
 They will consider the staff to children ratios and how they may be affected by Staff members being unable to get to the nursery and whether roads are safe to travel on.

 *A closure period of more than 2 consecutive days will be refunded at 50% cost.